shrikarch/angular2-starter/README.md

 Only functions that return strings, variables(numbers included), or functions with return type as strings.
 ##### Constructor
 Function that is executed at the time when the Angular creates that particular component

+**In order to use the component, it is necessary that we add that component's selector to the app.component.ts markup**

 ---
 ## Working